 The Play/App Store will notify you of certain functions on your mobile device that Tinder may need to use.
 If that's okay with you, tap Accept.

 Okay!
-Now that you have Tinder downloaded and installed, next we'll go through how to set up Tinder!
+Now that you have Tinder downloaded and installed, our next tutorial will go through how to set up Tinder!

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.